Human sexuality has been a lifelong study for me. Why do we feel passion for one, but not another? Come with me on my journey.

 How Can Acupressure Enhance Libido?

 There are 12 main meridians that correspond to 12 vital organs, such as the heart, lungs, and liver.
 There are also eight lesser meridians that connect and interconnect the 12.
 The pressure points used in acupressure are found at connecting points in the meridian flow and at spots where the flow is close to the skin.
-Applying a firm and steady pressure to these points allows the body to relax, reducing tension and anxiety while increasing blood flow.
+Applying firm and steady pressure to these points allow the body to relax, reducing tension and anxiety while increasing blood flow.

 Organs and Emotion in Chinese Medicine